haskell-servant/haskell-servant.github.io/posts/2016-01-21-servant-swagger.md

 So far this is what you would usually have when working with `servant`.
 The only new thing you might notice is the `ToSchema` class in the `deriving` clauses.
 This will give us a generically-derived `swagger` schema (which is quite similar to, but not entirely the same as, JSON Schema).
+Part of the `swagger2` package, it can be quite useful in its own right if you want to e.g. respond with a schema in case of bad request bodies, or OPTIONS requests.

+The next step will traverse the `API`, gathering information about it and `swagger2` schemas to generate a `Swagger` object:

+> swaggerDoc :: Swagger
+> swaggerDoc = toSwagger api

+(If you're keeping tabs, so far the amount of extra work we've done compared to what we would have to do anyway for a `servant` server or client is these two lines, plus two "ToSchema" strings.)